Rehmanmohammed03/NBA-Interview-Sentiment-Classifier/NBA-Interview-Machine-Learning-Classification-main/README.md

-# 🏀 NBA/WNBA Interview Classification — NLP Project
+# 🏀 NBA Interview Classification — NLP Project

 This project builds a **multi-label text classification pipeline** that analyzes post-game and draft-event interviews from NBA and WNBA players and coaches.
 Each interview quote is classified along two binary axes: